Food Forest Plants

 Out of stock

-The tea is used to relieve sore throat, and respiratory illnesses.
-It is anti-bacterial, antiseptic, reduces inflammation and is said to have bronchodilator activity.
+The leaves can be brewed into a tea used traditionally to relieve sore throat and respiratory illnesses.
+They are anti-bacterial, antiseptic, reduce inflammation, and are said to have bronchodilator activity.
 The leaves are frequently utilized in the treatment of urinary diseases in the Amazon and India.
-This species is also reported to relieve kidney troubles, treat vaginal discharges and is drunk after childbirth.
-In folk medicine the leaves were also used against cancer.
+This species is also reported to relieve kidney troubles, treat vaginal discharges, and is drunk after childbirth.
+In folk medicine, the leaves were also used against cancer.